Yay295/Reddit-Highlight-Newest-Comments/README.md

 This script highlights new comments since your last visit, and collapses all comments that are older.
-It also adds a button to load all comments that are hidden behind a "load more comments" or "[show replies]" link.
+It also adds a button to load all hidden comment replies<sup>1</sup>.
 This can take some time, so an alert popup will be shown when it's done.
 This script does not follow "continue this thread" links since those actually lead to a new page.
 However, if you follow one of those links yourself (or go to a comment permalink), this script will recognize comments on that page.

 All features are available on Old Reddit.
 No features are available on New Reddit.
-Only new comment highlighting is available on New New Reddit.
+Only new comment highlighting and the "load all comments" button are available on New New Reddit.

 This script currently only works on New Reddit and New New Reddit if you open the post in a new tab, because clicking on a post doesn't reload the page, so the script doesn't get triggered.